 Having a social media presence is table stakes for most brands.
-An audit can help ensure you’re making the most of each platform.
+Audits ensure you’re making the most of these platforms.

 Here, you’ll find:

 - What a social media audit is

 - How to conduct a social media audit

 - How often you should audit your social media strategy

 In Q1 2021, marketers spent 60% more on Facebook and Instagram ads than the same quarter in 2020, according to Sprout Social.

 Social media is one of the most affordable digital marketing tactics around.
 Through organic and paid social posts, you can expand your reach, grow awareness about your company, and target your audience in a seamless way.

 Plus, if you’re active on these platforms yourself, chances are you follow at least one brand.
 Zooming out to analyze your overall social strategy’s performance is key to ensuring what you’re doing is likely to be successful.

 So, how do you gather this info?
 Through a social media audit.